This article was updated in August, 2017:

 When you’re not as well known as a Starbucks, your bio is definitely the most important step in your account set up.
 You have under 200 characters to tell the world (1) why your instagram page is worth following and (2) what you offer as a service or product.
 Additionally, you have a chance to take an approach similar to Starbucks and encourage users to share content relevant to your brand using a specific hashtag.

-Here are a few great examples of bios that you will find on Instagram & the brands that rock them:
+Here are a few great examples of Instagram bios: